High School Program Benefits

-Gulf Coast Regional Blood Center's The Power of Life annual scholarship program awards 22 area high school students each a $1,000 scholarship.
+Gulf Coast Regional Blood Center's high school annual scholarship program awards 20 area high school students each a $1,000 scholarship.
 Exceptional students attending high schools that conduct two or more blood drives with Gulf Coast Regional Blood Center per school year may apply.

 * Restrictions apply.
 Please see your account representative for details.